hcu-cml/citydb-roofmats-ai/README.md

 To generate annotated training data containing roof material in- formation, we utilized OSM data.
-To ensure coverage of all com- monly found materials in Germany, we queried the complete OSM dataset for the Germany using the Overpass API:
+To ensure coverage of all com- monly found materials in Germany, we queried the complete OSM dataset for Germany using the Overpass API:

 ```xml
 area[name="Deutschland"]->.searchArea;